colinhacks/zod/blog/clerk-fellowship.md

 ## Zod's current funding story

 Zod's has [many generous donors](https://github.com/sponsors/colinhacks) and is likely one of the most well-sponsored TypeScript utility libraries of its kind.
 Right now, that works out to just over $2600/mo.
-I'm greatful for this level of support, and it far exceeds the expectations I had when I first set up my GitHub Sponsors profile.
+I'm grateful for this level of support, and it far exceeds the expectations I had when I first set up my GitHub Sponsors profile.

 But with much love and appreciation to all the people and companies that support Zod, that's far from replacing a full-time salary in the US.